cynthiayoung/LifeMusicData/README.md

 ### user related features
 user id: the number of the user

-user gender: the gender of the user
+user gender: the gender of the user(user1 and user7 are female, and the others are male)
 ### context
 timestamp: the time when the user data is recorded